Etiquette

 Also no.

-Again, this is my own personal preference and decision.
-Every trans person feels different about their own bodies.
+This is my own personal preference and decision.
+Every trans person feels different about their own bodies just like every cis person feels different about their own.

 For me specifically: yes! absolutely!
 You are welcome to ask pretty much anything about my life as a trans person without having to walk on egg shells.

 How are you supposed to learn if you can’t ask, right?
 Just remember to remain respectful and receptive.
-If you use an incorrect term or have incorrect information regarding the trans community, I won’t be mad but I can correct you.
+If you use an incorrect term or have incorrect information regarding the trans community, I won’t be mad but I can correct you as needed.